hola-soy-milk/hola-soy-milk/README.md

 My pronouns are he/him.

-I'm a software developer and developer relations contractor.
+I'm a software development and developer relations contractor.

 💻 I've worked on stuff like: